Gua-tk/Linux-Auto-Customizer/DONE_IMPLEMENTATION.md

 - [x] `install.sh`, `uninstall.sh`: Mdadm (raid manager)
 - [x] `data_features.sh`, `common_data.sh`: `autoclean` performs different automatic optimizations to release space and delete cluttering such as broken links or broken installations (?) # alias autoclean="sudo apt-get -y autoclean && sudo apt-get -y autoremove"  alias trash="rm -rf ${HOME}/.local/share/Trash/*"
 - [ ] `data_features.sh`, `data_common.sh`: move each readme line for every feature to the corresponding feature
+- [x] `install.sh`: Move favorites subsystem and keybinding subsystem initializations to `~/.profile`, so it is not executed each time we create a terminal. --> Create another variable type for indirect expansion for features in .profile. program add_bash_initialization or refactor add bash function to handle .profile with an argument